nearform/commentami/packages/commentami-react-components/README.md

 This solution allow to have quickly a single `resource` commentable per page.

-**If you would like to have a more complex structure with many resources per page we need to use the specific components.**
+**If you would like to have a more complex structure with many resources per page you need to use the specific components.**

-The steps we need to make the page commentable using the specific components one by one are the following:
+The steps you need to make the page commentable using the specific components one by one are the following:

 * Define the commentable area and assign a `resource` identifier
 * Identify the single references in the text